BEST FOR LUMINOUS MAKEUP Charlotte Tilbury Hollywood Flawless Filter

 Long before we had even heard of ‘glass skin’, let alone yearned for it, Tom Ford created this clear, gleaming skin gloss.
 Virtually color- and definitely shimmer-free, it makes the face look beautifully polished, as it gives cheekbones that sheer, dewy-skin shine.
 Plus, it doubles as a great eye gloss, either worn alone or mixed with eye shadow.

 BEST FOR MULTI-TASKING Marc Jacobs Beauty Dew Drops Coconut Gel Highlighter

-Add a drop to your primer, tinted moisturizer or base to give dull skin some instant radiance, or use it alone and blended along cheekbones (a little really does go a long way) to get a pretty golden gleam.
-If, like me, you have problems adding a creamy highlight over a powder bronzer, the secret to stopping both going patchy is to reorder your routine.
+Add a drop of this to your primer, tinted moisturizer or base to give dull skin some instant radiance, or use it alone and blended along cheekbones (a little really does go a long way) for a pretty golden gleam.
+If you have problems adding a creamy highlight over a powder bronzer, the secret to stopping both going patchy is to reorder your routine.
 “Usually the highlight goes on last,” says makeup artist Kay Montano.
-“But, if you swap it around and apply the cream highlight first and then finish with a powder bronzer or blush, both will stay in place.”
+“But if you swap it around and apply the cream highlight first, then finish with a powder bronzer or blush, both will stay in place.”

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown